We pick our 5 best in-ear monitor systems for musicians who need the freedom to roam and don’t want to rely on the fold back speakers on stage

 1. LD Systems MEI 100 G2 Wireless In-Ear Monitoring System ISM UK Version

 Having your own personal in-ear monitor system doesn’t have to break the bank.
 With the LD Systems MEI 100 G2 Wireless In-Ear Monitoring System ISM UK Version, you have the opportunity to the comfort of IEM’s at less than what you’d pay for high street coffee over a few months.
-At way under £200 you get 2 monitoring modes – Stereo and Mono, both free of interference as well as a battery powered belt pack receiver, stereo in-ear phones and a portable transmitter complete with 2 x XLR / 6.3 mm Jack (combo) inputs which will allow you to expand the system.
+At just over £200 you get 2 monitoring modes – Stereo and Mono, both free of interference as well as a battery powered belt pack receiver, stereo in-ear phones and a portable transmitter complete with 2 x XLR / 6.3 mm Jack (combo) inputs which will allow you to expand the system.
 A great option for gigging musicians in smaller venues.

 A complete package that is by far one of the best in-ear monitors systems for the money and build quality.